-The 64th annual AEA International Convention & Trade Show is the place to be for avionics training, networking, new product introductions and more.
-The four-day event takes place at the Hilton Anatole in Dallas, Texas, June 22-25, 2021.
+The 65th annual AEA International Convention & Trade Show is the place to be for avionics training, networking, new product introductions and more.
+The four-day event takes place at the Ernest N. Morial Convention Center in New Orleans, Louisiana, March 28-31, 2022.
 Avionics technicians and small-business owners will reconnect with their manufacturer and distributor representatives, train on the latest products, and learn industry best practices.
-Two full days of exhibits with 120 companies await.
+Two full days of exhibits with more than 120 companies await.
 Tune in for a sneak peek of this year’s event with AEA President and CEO Mike Adamson in this episode of AEA Amplified, sponsored by Genesys Aerosystems, a Moog Company.